rpetit3/pbptyper/README.md

 #### Merging Multiple Runs

-You can use [csvtk - concat](https://bioinf.shenwei.me/csvtk/usage/#concat) from [Wei Shen](https://github.com/shenwei356)
-to easily merge the results from multiple samples.
+You can a tool like [csvtk - concat](https://bioinf.shenwei.me/csvtk/usage/#concat) from [Wei Shen](https://github.com/shenwei356) to easily merge the results from multiple samples.
 Here's an example of how to do so:

 ```{bash}
 csvtk concat --tabs --out-tabs --out-file pbptyper.tsv $(ls *.tsv | grep -v "tblastn")
 ```

 This is just one way to do it, there are many other ways.
-But `csvtk` is included in the Bioconda recipe for pbptyper.
-So its worth considering!

 ### Example `{PREFIX}-{1A|2B|2X}.tblastn.tsv`